sliit-foss/npm-catalogue/packages/zelebrate/readme.md

   }),
   (req, res) => {
     // At this point, req.body has been validated and
-    // req.body.role is equal to req.body.role if provided in the POST or set to 'admin' by joi }
+    // req.body.role is equal to req.body.role if provided in the POST or set to 'admin' by zod }
 );
 app.use(errors());